What does an Integration Architect do? Michal will tell you

 How was your onboarding during the second wave of the pandemic?

-“I was a little worried about onboarding, to tell you the truth.
-For one thing, I joined during the arrangements, not knowing exactly what to expect, and also knowing that I was going to work for Nexinsure’s sister company.
-The training itself would normally be more difficult in that everyone, colleagues and customers alike, is based in Germany.
-But in the end I was worried for nothing.
+I was, to tell you the truth, a bit worried about onboarding.
+Firstly, I joined during the restrictions, not knowing exactly what to expect, and secondly, I knew I was going to work for Nexinsure, our sister company.
+The training itself would normally be more challenging, as everyone – colleagues and customers alike – are located in Germany.
+In the end, however, I worried unnecessarily.

 Was the online boarding only lectures or also study materials?

-“First, I spent three days in person at the workplace.
-I was given the technical equipment and also basic information on where to find study materials, what to study, I was also given training on how to work with the ERP system for scheduling tasks, requesting leave or recording my project time.
+First, I spent three days in person at the workplace.
+I was given the technical equipment and also basic information on where to find study materials and what to study.
+I also received training on how to use the ERP system to schedule tasks, request leave or record project time.

 How do you think the online form of onboarding was different?

-“The online form of onboarding was deprived of the opportunity to ask questions in person or directly to colleagues in the office.
-After all, when everyone is present in the office, asking and answering is also much faster than online via communication tools.
-Anyway, everything went well and despite all the precautions and online communication, my training went according to plan.”
+The online form of onboarding was deprived of the possibility to ask questions in person, directly to colleagues in the office.
+After all, when everyone is present in the office, asking and answering is much faster than online via communication tools.
+Anyway, everything went fine and despite all the restrictions and online communication, my training went according to plan.

 What is your job description for Nexinsure?

-“I work as a technical project manager/architect on a UNIQA project.
-My job is to oversee the project to make sure everything is technically designed right.
-Compliance with the standard is followed, production issues are resolved and integration is mainly addressed internally between components, but also externally with other systems such as Nexinsure with Life or client systems.
-At the same time, this position is also about helping developers with a project if they are unsure about something, whether it’s related to the development environment, test environments, build or component deployment.”
+I work as a technical project manager/architect on a Uniqa project.
+My job is to oversee the project to make sure everything is technically designed correctly.
+Compliance with the standard is followed, production issues are resolved and integration is addressed, especially internally between components, but also externally with other systems such as Nexinsure with Life or with client systems.
+At the same time, this job is also about helping developers with a project if they are not sure about something, whether it is related to the development environment, test environments, build, or component deployment.

-“Not at the moment, I’m working one hundred percent for Nexinsure.”
+Not at the moment, I’m working one hundred percent for Nexinsure.

 Which banks and insurance companies are Nexinsure’s main customers?

-“These are mainly insurers from the DACH region (an acronym for the German-speaking part of Europe, where D stands for Germany, the letter A stands for Austria and CH stands for Confoederatio Helvetica, i.e. Switzerland).
-These include UNIQA, Die Postbeamtenkrankenkasse (PbeaKK), Debeka, Ministerium der Finanzen des Landes Nordrhein-Westfalen (FM NRW), CLE, Ergo, FWUAT, Gothaer, Die Krankenversorgung der Bundesbahnbeamten (KVB), Die Versicherungskammer Bayern (VKB) and many others.”
+These are mainly insurers from the DACH region (an acronym for the German-speaking part of Europe, where D stands for Germany, the letter A stands for Austria and CH stands for Confoederatio Helvetica, i.e. Switzerland).
+These include Uniqa, Die Postbeamtenkrankenkasse (PbeaKK), Debeka, Ministerium der Finanzen des Landes Nordrhein-Westfalen (FM NRW), CLE, Ergo, FWUAT, Gothaer, Die Krankenversorgung der Bundesbahnbeamten (KVB), Die Versicherungskammer Bayern (VKB) and many others.

 Are you the only one from the Slovak branch involved in the work for Nexinsure?

-“As far as I know, I’m the only integration architect, but there are other testers and developers working on the project for Nexinsure.
-The company will also open new positions for this project in the near future.”
+As far as I know, I am the only integration architect, but there are other testers and developers working on the project for Nexinsure.
+The company will also open new job positions for this project in the near future.

 What does your normal working day look like?

-“My ‘normal working day’ is always different, it depends on many variables.
-Sometimes I have multiple meetings a day, other times I’m solving a lot of production problems where I’m communicating a lot with developers on the project as well as architects or developers on the side of standards.
-Other times, I’m dealing with a broken environment or other requirement.
-What’s interesting about this job is the variety, the fact that the working days are not monotonous and the tasks change.”
+My normal working day is always different, it depends on many variables.
+Sometimes I have multiple meetings a day, other times I solve a lot of production problems where I communicate a lot with developers on the project as well as architects or developers on the standards side.
+Other times, I deal with a broken environment or other requirement.
+What is interesting about this job is the variety, i.e. that the working days are not monotonous and the tasks change.

-What is your job?
+What is your job about?

-“The main job is to help the project technically and make the right decisions, also to help solve technical problems.
-In this work, it’s important to have a perspective, as well as a clear view of what is important and what is a priority.”
+The main role is to assist the project technically, make the right decisions and help solve technical problems.
+In this work, it is important to have a sense of perspective as well as an overview of what is important, what is a priority.

 Job description of the integration architect Michal

-The Non Life Insurance Integration Architect communicates with developers and resolves issues that arise during development
+The non-life insurance integration architect communicates with developers and resolves issues that arise during development.

-“Within the project I communicate with all participants, from the project manager to the developers and also on the product (standard) side – it depends on which component the problem is related to.
-I communicate with everyone, from product owners to developers, to understand the bug and to be able to tell which solution would be best for the project.
-If it’s a deeper problem, that’s when I communicate with the architects on the product side.”
+Within the project I communicate with all participants, from the project manager to the developers.
+And also with the product (standard) side – it depends on which component the problem is related to.
+I communicate with everyone – from product owners to developers – to understand the bug and to be able to tell which solution would be best for the project.
+If it’s a deeper problem, I communicate with the architects on the product side.

 What project are you working on right now?